+Have you ever wanted to know what happens to unused RESP?
 The Registered Education Savings Plan (RESP) is one of the best things the government of Canada has ever introduced since you can get a yearly match up to $500 thanks to the Canadian Education Savings Grant (CESG).
 But you already knew that.
-If you’re reading this article, you want to know what happens to unused RESP?
+What you’re likely concerned about is what happens if your child doesn’t use everything you saved.

 The first thing you need to know is that there is no reason to freak out.
 Yes, there will be tax implications, but having too much money in your child’s RESP is a lot better than not enough.
 What you end up doing with that unused RESP depends on what options you have available to you so let’s take everything into consideration.